ESPN Insider: 2 first-round TE draft targets for Seattle Seahawks

 Could the Seahawks draft a Michigan tight end for the second straight year?
 Loveland and Barner were teammates on Michigan’s 2023 national championship team, with Loveland actually serving as the Wolverines’ top tight end and Barner as the backup.

+ESPN’s Reid has Loveland going to the Los Angeles Rams at No. 22 overall in his latest mock draft – four spots behind Seattle.

-“He got banged up this year at Michigan, they couldn’t throw the ball at all, so that affected his numbers,” Miller said.
-“But I watched him at Michigan’s pro day last year when J.J.
-McCarthy was throwing to him and he’s special.
+“He got banged up this year at Michigan (and) they couldn’t throw the ball at all, so that affected his numbers,” Miller said.
+“But I watched him at Michigan’s pro day last year when (2024 first-round pick) J.J.
+McCarthy was throwing to him, and he’s special.
 He could be like a Trey McBride type player in the NFL.
 He can do it all.
 He’s so, so talented.”

 Listen to the full conversation with ESPN’s Matt Miller on Brock and Salk at this link or in the audio player near the top of this story.
 Tune in to Brock and Salk weekdays from 6 to 10 a.m. or find the podcast on the Seattle Sports app.